Maciej Pomian-Srzednicki's Garden Pages - Gardens open for charity in England and Wales

 Palms are very much in evidence on the terraces.
 They contribute a slight sub-tropical edge to the lower tier planting.
 I found it difficult to resist trying out a large selection of species and going further than merely visual requirements would dictate.
 In addition, therefore, to the ubiquitous Trachycarpus fortunei, T. wagnerianus I have included the following: Brahea armata, B. edulis, Sabal minor, the fast-growing Washingtonia filifera, W. robusta, Chamaerops humilis and Butia capitata.
 Together with these nine species the total number of different palms in the whole garden is sixteen many of which are fully mature and fruiting - all but one (Rhapis excelsa planted in 2017) are fully established.

 This brings me onto tree and shrub height.
 There are no large or even medium-sized trees or shrubs in this part of the garden.
 None would be suitable.
 However the following selection modestly-sized plants has so far harmonised well: Olea europea (the European Olive), Magnolia 'Leonard Messel', the Citrus varieties (lemon, mandarin and orange) - to say that fruiting has been modest is to exaggerate, Fuschia boliviana, Reinwardtia indica, a couple of Leptospermum, Euphorbia stygiana, the dwarf Callistemon 'Little John', Grevillea juniperina 'sulphurea', Grevillea rosmarinifolia, Leucadendron strobolinum, Protea cynaroides and the shrubby daisy Olearia insignis (syn.
 Pachystegia insignis) from New Zealand .
-This last plant has both attractive robust-looking evergreen green leaves with white undersides, and neat white and yellow daisy flowers.
+This last plant has both attractive robust-looking evergreen leaves - initially a pure powdery white; later the white bloom washes off but the white undersides remain; it has large, neat white and yellow daisy flowers.
 One of my concessions to fruit in the garden was the grapevine Vitis 'Regent'.
 I was not over-enthusiastic at first but with time I have grown fond of it; it has decent foliage, its fruits are attractive, they ripen well and the taste is good.
 Overall it is an asset.
 However, it needs to be carefully pruned in accordance with grapevine requirements.
 Amongst the other climbers two are of particular note: Campsis 'Madame Galen' with its orange tropical-looking trumpets and, at the top of the range before it gets clobbered during a bad winter, Lonicera Hildebrandiana, the absolutely stunning Giant Burmese Honeysuckle.
 This honeysuckle has been growing on a pergola by the greenhouse since May 2011 and has since shown no sign of damage during any of the winters.
 It is extremely vigorous and has to be cut back drastically after each flowering.
 The base of its trunk is now (May 2017) just over 30 mm (1½") in diameter - this will go some way to protecting the plant in the event of a severe winter.

 In the last group I include succulents (including cacti), sub-shrubs and bromeliads.
 These are plants that are very often tried as part of a first step in the creation of an exotic garden.
 Very often, as in my case many decades ago, without much success.
 All the plants I include in this groups in the first place require very well-drained soil, a hot sunny position and no competition from local weeds.
 Feeding, composting and the like come second.
 Watering comes third.
 If these conditions are not met the plants will not be in a good state to overwinter in our climate.
 Sometimes when succulents such as agaves grow to a very large size they can cope with most conditions; similarly there are species with eccentric requirements such as Aloe polyphylla where the clay pots I grow it in have been standing continuously in water for about eight years.
 In general the main problem in this country is winter wet together with damage caused by winter wind.
 Growing these plants close to south-facing walls helps, so does an overhang of some sort.
 Keeping rain off during winter by covering plants with a sheet of glass, plastic or similar is effective but it is not something I have ever done.
 All the plants in the mediterranean garden are grown 'as is'.
 All I have provided is a good well-drained area of soil for them and have chosen the position carefully.
 By and large, through trial and error and through plain experience such an approach has been successful with the result that I grow succulents which fail in many other gardens.
 Indeed, they also fail in inappropriate positions in this garden.